LesKemVal/RBlock-BD-Packet/docs/ForInvestors/valuation-goal.md

 > 📌 This strategy is speculative and based on current projections.
 Actual outcomes may vary.
 Please consult official offering documents and funding portal for updated terms.

+---

+> **Disclaimer:**
+> This document is provided for informational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy any securities.
+Nothing herein should be construed as legal, investment, or tax advice.
+All prospective investments must be made through a registered funding portal or broker-dealer in compliance with applicable securities laws.